brohrer/dotcom/markdown/data_eng_for_beginners.md

 a PowerPoint slide.
 Most importantly, its full of data that has been shaped in order to do a particular job.
-There are a zillion different ways that the data warehouse inventory could be filtered, aggregated, shaped, and rename.
+There are a zillion different ways that the data warehouse inventory could be filtered, aggregated, shaped, and renamed.
 The data mart can only host a few of those, and it focuses on data that has been refined for a purpose.
 The flip side of that is that you have to know what your data is going to be used for before you can populate your data mart.